-There are two bands by the name "The Mockingbirds:"
+There are three bands by the name "The Mockingbirds:"

 1) The Mockingbirds were formed by Graham Gouldman in late 1964, following the breakup of the earlier Whirlwinds.
 The lineup included two fellow members of that band, bassist Bernard Basso and guitarist Steve Jacobsen, plus drummer Kevin Godley from another recently disbanded Manchester group, the Sabres.
 The stage was set for perhaps Britain's greatest should have but didn't band of the mid-'60s.
 Throughout that period, after all, Gouldman was writing some of the most successful and individual hits of the entire decade – but not one of them brought the Mockingbirds success.